General FAQs

 Rolling carts are a hazard to others who could trip and fall over them.

-Please check your Exhibit Hall Map, which can be found at “locator kiosks” in the Exhibit Hall, or search on the ANC app.
+Please check your Exhibit Hall Map, available at “locator kiosks” in the Exhibit Hall or in the ANC app.

-Each year, School Nutrition magazine assembles a group of district/school member volunteers to tell us which products on the Exhibit Hall floor were most impressive or intriguing.
-The results of this peer-to-peer feedback are published in the November/December issue of the magazine.
-Be on the lookout for more information soon!
+Each year, School Nutrition magazine brings together a group of district and school member volunteers to identify the most impressive and intriguing products featured on the Exhibit Hall floor.
+This valuable peer‑to‑peer feedback is compiled and published in the November/December issue of the magazine.

 Events FAQs

-The Star Club Breakfast will be held on Monday, July 14, from 7:30-9:00 am, 217ABCD.
-This breakfast is a membership recruitment appreciation breakfast and is invitation only.
+The Star Club Breakfast will be held on Monday, July 13, from 7:30-9:00am, Richardson Ballroom B. This breakfast is a membership recruitment appreciation breakfast and is invitation-only.
 No guests are allowed.

 School Nutrition Foundation FAQs